pwwpche/webpack-named-moduleid-plugin/README.md

 * __module_version__: Version number of this module, this is read from `package-lock.json`.
 Eg. `4.3.4`
 * __resouce_hash__: Md5 hash of the resouce file.
 Eg. `b4ce8ea53a8f2acf5589246494e80181`

-Modules placed in `src/` or `app/` folder are considered source files.
-They will not be appended with hashcode or version number
-Modules under `node_modules` folder are considered libraries.
+Modules placed in `source-folder-name` are considered source files.
+They will not be appended with hashcode or version number Modules under `node_modules` folder are considered libraries.
 They will have `module_version` and `resource_hash` to prevent redundant loadings.